Dobiasd/articles/from_goto_to_std-transform.md

 }
 ```

 This time the `for` line already tells the reader that probably every element of `v` is used, but still only probably.
-One still has to look into the body of the for loop and look for `if`, `continue` or even `break` statements to really know that `result` is guaranteed to have the same size as `v` in the end.
+One still has to look into the body of the for loop and look for `if`, `continue` or even `break` statements to really know that every single elemnt in `v` will be iterated over the end.
+Also the header does not tell, what will happen to the elements.

 Many people stop here, but we can do better in terms of readability ease.